mlflow/mlflow-torchserve/examples/MNIST/example1/README.md

 ## Generating model file (.pt)

-Run the `mnist_model.py` script which will perform training on MNIST handwritten dataset.

-By default,  the script exports the model file as `model_cnn.pt` and generates a sample input file `sample.json'
+Move to `mlflow-torchserve/examples/MNIST/` directory and run the following command to train the MNIST model

 Command:
 ```
 python mnist_model.py \
     --epochs 5 \
-    --batch-size 64 \
-    --lr 0.01 \
-    --save-model
+    --model-save-path "example1"
 ```

+The trained model file `mnist_cnn.pt` and the sample input file `sample.json` will be saved into the model-save-path location(`example1` directory).

 ## Starting torchserve